Generic name: laureth-9 (polidocanol) [ LAWR-eth-9 ]

 You should not receive this medication if you have a blood clot disorder such as deep vein thrombosis (DVT), swelling of a vein caused by a blood clot, or Buerger's disease.

-You should not receive this medicine if you are allergic to laureth-9, lauromacrogol 400, or polidocanol, or if you have:
+You should not receive laureth-9 if you are allergic to laureth-9, lauromacrogol 400, or polidocanol, or if you have:

 a blood clot disorder such as deep vein thrombosis (DVT) or thrombophlebitis (swelling of a vein caused by a blood clot); or